isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 gives the range of addresses in the pool.

-It is possible to define more than one pool in a subnet; continuing the previous example, further assume that 192.0.2.64/26 should be also be managed by the server.
+It is possible to define more than one pool in a subnet; continuing the previous example, further assume that 192.0.2.64/26 should also be managed by the server.
 It could be written as 192.0.2.64 to 192.0.2.127.
 Alternatively, it can be expressed more simply as 192.0.2.64/26.
 Both formats are supported by Dhcp4 and can be mixed in the pool list.
 For